DeepTriangle: A Deep Learning Approach to Loss Reserving: Data and Model Architecture

+\(W_h\), \(W_r\), \(W_u\), \(b_h\), \(b_r\), and \(b_u\) are the appropriately sized weight matrices and biases to be learned.
+Intuitively, the activations \(h^{<t>}\) provide a way for the network to maintain state and ``remember'' values from early values of the input sequence.
+The values \(\tilde{h}^{<t>}\) can be thought of as candidates to replace the current state, and \(\Gamma_u^{<t>}\) determines the weighting between the previous state and the candidate state.
+We remark that although the GRU (and RNN in general) may seem opaque at first, they contain sequential instructions for updating weights just like vanilla feedforward neural networks (and can in fact be interpreted as such \citep{goodfellow2016deep}).

-We first encode the sequential predictor with a GRU to obtain a summary of the historical values.
-We then repeat the output \(I-1\) times before passing them to a decoder GRU.
+We first encode the sequential predictor with a GRU to obtain a summary encoding of the historical values.
+We then repeat the output \(I-1\) times before passing them to a decoder GRU that outputs its hidden state for each time step.
 The factor \(I-1\) is chosen here because for the \(I\)th accident year, we need to forecast \(I-1\) timesteps into the future.
-Each timestep of the decoded sequence is then concatenated with the company embedding before being passed to two subnetworks, corresponding to the two prediction outputs, of fully connected layers, each of which shares weights across the timesteps.
+For both the encoder and decoder GRU modules, we use 128 hidden units and a dropout rate of 0.2.
+Here, dropout refers to the regime where, during training, at each iteration, we randomly set the output of the hidden units to zero with a specified probability, in order to reduce overfitting \citep{srivastava2014dropout}.
+Intuitively, dropout accomplishes this by approximating an ensemble of sub-networks that can be constructed by removing some hidden units.